LimKianAn/xcluster/README.md

 # xcluster
+COMMENT: what will be the actual blog title?

 On top of [*metal-stack*](https://github.com/metal-stack) and [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder), we built a minimal computer cluster which contains *metal-stack* resources.
 We would like to walk you through this process to show you *metal-stack* and share what we learnt about *kubebuilder* with you.
 We will assume you already went through [*kubebuiler book*](https://book.kubebuilder.io) and are looking for more hands-on examples.

+COMMENT: what is a "minimal computer cluster"? perhaps a short introduction for what kind of "example controller" we are building here would be nice.
+What is the overall goal of this exercise?
+The introductory sentence should be understandable by readers who don't know kubebuilder, too. this way, readers can better decide what this article is about and if they want to continue reading. maybe, try to outline the structure of this article, too: what will we do first, what will we do in the end?

 ## Architecture

 We created two *CustomResourceDefinition* (CRD), `XCluster` and `XFirewall`, as shown in the following figure. `XCluster` represents the computer cluster which contains *metal-stack network* and `XFirewall`. `XFirewall` corresponds to *metal-stack firewall*.
-The circular arrows imply the nature of recociliation.
+The circular arrows imply the nature of reconciliation.

 ![architecture](hack/xcluster.drawio.svg)